MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 1. Set the *servertimeout* client request property to a valid [timespan](kusto/query/scalar-data-types/timespan.md) value, or set the *norequesttimeout* client request property to `true` to set the maximum allowed timeout.
 The maximum allowed timeout is 1 hour.

-1. Use the `ClientRequestProperties` object in your query or control-command.
+1. Use the `ClientRequestProperties` object in your query or control-command to apply the timeout.

-1. The server will cancel the request if it exceeds the defined timeout.

 > [!NOTE]
-> You can also edit an existing `ClientRequestProperties` object so long as it’s not being used concurrently.
+> You can edit an existing `ClientRequestProperties` object as long as it's not being used while you make the change.

 ### Example